Writers and Making Money

 (f) Get lots of people moving through your social media platforms.

 Make sure that lots of people move through your website, no matter whether they pay for anything or not.
 Work all the time, where you can, to move people through the pages you’ve put up.
 You have to make sure that you look after them enough so that visitors want to do more with you.
 That’s a really key point: when they arrive, service them!

 Don't let anyone or anything turn people away: be friendly!

 Don’t let readers get upset: be caring!

 Don’t give anyone the impression you haven’t got time to listen to them: be safe!

 Your instinct sometimes may be to keep things quiet.
 Don't let it happen.
 Just keep people pouring in and out, no matter how or for what.

 Your first job is to see that people move through your pages and sites and build an operation that interests them and then to keep them moving through and increase the volume.
 All else, if other points here are in place, will follow.

-Write to and for readers, e-mail them - a large volume of communication going out gets a large volume of answers coming in.
+Write to and for readers, e-mail them - a large volume of communication going out to the right people gets a large volume of answers coming in.
 Do your best to hold quality up and keep mistakes down - but get communication pouring out!
 Your social platforms should be a second home to your readers.
 Create an atmosphere which encourages them to linger; make it pleasant and the better option for them to stay.
 Keep the channels open for new people, no matter how crowded things get.
 However you get them in or why, do it.